Hanung Bramantyo: Career

 Bramantyo released his first short film, Tlutur, in 1998.
 It dealt with a dancer whose leg was broken by an Indonesian Communist Party member.
 This was followed by the television film Gelas-gelas Berdenting (Tinkling Glass) Although initially reluctant to commercial films due to peer pressure in Yogyakarta, he later drifted towards more mainstream films.

 Starting with 2004's Brownies, Bramantyo's first commercial films were romantic and teen dramas.
 Films released during this period include Catatan Akhir Sekolah (Notes from the End of School; 2005), Jomblo (Single; 2005), the horror film Lentera Merah (Red Lantern; 2006), Kamulah Satu-Satunya (You Are the One and Only; 2007), Legenda Sundel Bolong (Legend of Sundel Bolong; 2007), and Get Married (2007).

 In 2008, Bramantyo directed the Islamic romance Ayat-Ayat Cinta (Verses of Love), based on the novel of the same name by Habiburrahman El Shirazy.
 The film, seen by 1.5 million in its first 9 days, has been credited with starting a wave of other Islamic-themed movies.
 Other Islam-themed films he has directed include 2009's Perempuan Berkalung Sorban (The Girl With the Keffiyeh Around Her Neck) and 2010s Sang Pencerah (The Enlightener), a biopic of Muhammadiyah founder Ahmad Dahlan.

 In January 2010, Bramantyo was called as a witness about a Ponzi scheme run by Lihan.
 One of Bramantyo's films, Asmaul Husna, was reported to have used profits from the scam.

 In 2011, Bramantyo released the film ?, which follows three families from different religious backgrounds and carries a pluralist message.
-Later that year, he released two sports films: the football-themedTendangan dari Langit (A Kick from Heaven), and Pengejar Angin (The Wind Chaser), a film sponsored by the South Sumatran government meant to promote the 2011 Southeast Asian Games.
+Later that year, he released two sports films: the football-themed Tendangan dari Langit (Smackdown From the Sky), and Pengejar Angin (The Wind Chaser), a film sponsored by the South Sumatran government meant to promote the 2011 Southeast Asian Games.
 As of November 2011, he is working on a film adaptation of Dewi Lestari's novel Perahu Kertas (Paper Boat).